Associated Press of Pakistan: Antecedents

 The news agency called Associated Press of India (API) was formed in British India in 1905 and was acquired by Reuters in 1915.
 In the 1940s, Reuters altered its constitution enabling co-partnership of news agencies in British Dominions, and the Associated Press of India became an independent company in 1946, though with significant backing by Reuters.

 After the Partition of India in August 1947, API continued to function for more than a year.
 Some Indian journalists such as G. K. Reddy worked in Pakistani areas.
 In 1948, the Indian press formed the Press Trust of India to take over the operations of API, which occurred in September 1948.
 In January 1949, the Pakistani operations were reorganised as a Reuters subsidiary under the name "Associated Press of Pakistan".
 In September 1949, company was transferred to national control.

 Initial years

 The APP was organised as a trust, with the Chief Justice of Pakistan serving as the chairman of the board of trustees.
 The remaining members of the board were elected on two-year terms.

-The new-born country's press was economically weak, and was thus unable to financially support the agency.
-APP asked the Government of Pakistan for financial support, which was granted in the form of loans and subsidies.
-Government support enabled APP to subscribe to the services of the world's news agencies and to open offices in major cities of Pakistan.
+The newly-formed country's press was economically weak, and was unable to financially support the agency.
+APP instead received financial support from the Government of Pakistan.
+APP then subscribed to the services of the world's news agencies and to opened offices in major cities of Pakistan.